ssigurdsson/Netcode-Visualization-Tool/README.md

  ```
 pip install pygame
 ```
-A local server may be started by running the launch_server.py file.
+A local server may be started by running launch_server.py.
 This file specifies the size of the map, the orb density, and the number of player bots running on the server.
 ```
 python launch_server.py
 ```
-Once the server is running, or one wishes to connect to a public server, the client is started by running the netblob.py file.
+Once the server is running, or one wishes to connect to a public server, the client is started by running netblob.py.
 ```
 python netblob.py
 ```